mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 project?
 Why do you work on your own problem?
 **Amir:** [00:01:46] Yeah.
 I mean, it's a very interesting question.
-And honestly, like I think I would probably be a very bad employee, so that's like, you know, I remember actually, you know, like some people they grow up and they think like their dream is kind of like join this mega Corp.
+And honestly, like I think I would probably be a very bad employee, so that's like, you know, I never actually, you know, like some people they grow up and they think like their dream is kind of like join this mega Corp.
 And for me, that was never really the dream.
 Like for me, the dream is this pretty cool stuff, doing it, like in a way that it's kind of compatible with.
 You